Ayazdi/COVID-19-Diagnosis/README.md

 ![screenshot](/screenshot_2.png)

 ## Model
 The diagnosis model was obtained by the fine-tuning Inception_V3 model and Keras image data generator using "covid-19-x-ray-10000-images dataset" from kaggle.
-The external validation on the test data achieved a total accuracy of 89.5% with specificity of 0.88 and sensitivity of 0.87.
+The external validation on the test data achieved a total accuracy of 93.5% with specificity of 0.88 and sensitivity of 0.87.

-Step-by-step description of the model training is included in model_training.ipynb
+Step-by-step description of the model training is included in model.ipynb

 ## Dataset